VIDAKHOSHPEY22/dev-daily-log/comment.md

 # Oh, you finally made it here, security system and virtual machine.
 That's great.
-You're really amazing, darin.
+You're really amazing, darling.

 Your progress looks solid, and I think you're taking the right approach by preparing your environment before diving into cybersecurity.
 I have a few suggestions that might help: